andyle83/andyle83/README.md

 - 👋 Hi, I’m @andyle83
-- 👀 I’m interested in coding and martial art
+- 👀 I’m interested in coding and Kyokushin
-- 🌱 I’m currently programming with Ruby, Kotlin, Java , Scala, TypeScript..
+- 🌱 Code for Food with: Ruby, Kotlin, Java , Scala, TypeScript
-- 💞️ I’m trying to lean Rust, Solidity and Blockchain
+- 💞️ Code for Fun with: Rust, Go, Solidity
-- 📫 How to reach me: Send me some Celo
+- 📫 How to reach me: Send me a Bitcoin

 <!---
 andyle83/andyle83 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.